tmatz/IRKitControl/README.md

-# IRKitControl - Remote Controller for Android
+# IRKitControl

+IRKitControl is a programmable remote controller app for Android.

+Through [IRKit](http://getirkit.com/) hardware, you can control TV, Video, etc.